Resize Text: |

 Q1.
 Can you provide the most up-to-date list of overseas medical schools?

-Applicants may visit SMC’s website at www.smc.gov.sg for updates on medical registration.
+Applicants may visit the SMC’s website at www.smc.gov.sg for updates on medical registration.

 Q2.
+How often does the SMC review the List of Registrable Basic Medical Qualifications?
 Can you include the medical school that I graduated from in the list?

 A2.
-The SMC reviews the List of Basic Registrable Basic Medical Qualification from time to time.
-The list is effective from 1 September 2022, hence it has no plans to expand the list in the near future.
+The SMC reviews the List of Registrable Basic Medical Qualifications every few years.
+The SMC has no plan to expand the list in the near future.

 A4.
-Please note that any new campus that is off-site from the recognised main campus will not be recognised by the Singapore Medical Council (SMC).
+Please note that any new campus that is off-site from the recognised main campus will not be recognised by the SMC.

 SMC Election